Lockheer/Lockheer/README.md

 🌱 I’m also currently learning XAML, SQL, C# and ASP.NET for my college program...
 As for my freelancing I am more into learning Javascript since I have plans to work on web development before moving on to complex works

-- 💬 Ask me about ...
-- ⚡ Fun fact:
+⚡ Fun fact: There is none at the moment

 📫 How to reach me...?
 FB:
 https://www.facebook.com/raulvincent.rodriguez

 Gmail:
-revenger45626@gmail.com
-raulvincentrodriguez45626@gmail.com

-Gmail:

-revenger45626@gmail.com //This is my personal email address

-raulvincentrodriguez45626@gmail.com //While this is for work and formal use
+revenger45626@gmail.com //This is my personal email address raulvincentrodriguez45626@gmail.com //While this is for work and formal use

 Discord ID: kyoto2202